- Appointment of a Dissertation Committee

 Procedures to Follow in the Event of a Fail Outcome

-The Final Oral Examination Report is completed and returned to the Office of Research and Doctoral Studies no later than 24 hours after the final oral examination has been completed.
+The Final Oral Examination Report is completed and returned to the Office of Doctoral Studies no later than 24 hours after the final oral examination has been completed.

 This form must be accompanied by a separate statement indicating the reasons for the fail outcome.

-The candidate may request permission for a second final oral examination from the Associate Dean for Research and Doctoral Studies.
+The candidate may request permission for a second final oral examination from the Vice Dean for Academic Affairs.
 If approved, the examination must be held with the same final oral commission no sooner than six months from the first final oral examination .
 If the candidate fails the second final oral examination, matriculation is automatically and irrevocably terminated.

 Rule Which Determins a Deferred Pass Outcome